priceline-partner-network/api-documentation/src/guides/hotel/unified.md

 | `MOBILE_EXCLUSIVE` | Rate is provided at a discount for customers on a mobile device                                                 |
 | `MEMBER_DEALS`     | Rate is provided for customers logged in as members                                                             |
 | `GENIUS`           | Rate is provided for customers as a part of [Booking.com's Genius Program](https://www.booking.com/genius.html) |

-### Room IDs
-Calls that expose rates and rate information (`Express.Results`, `Express.Contract`, `Express.MultiContract`, `Express.Book`, and `Express.LookUp`)
-have been updated to indicate the `room_id` for the rate.
-This value represents a consistent identifier for this room type at this hotel.

-For example, the _king room with jacuzzi_ at a specific hotel will have a consistent `room_id` across itineraries.

-**Please note**, it is __not__ to be confused with a: rate identifier – identifies a $120 cancellable rate for this room from Jan 1 to Jan 3. room type identifier – identifies _king rooms_ with _jacuzzi_ across all hotels.

-_* these will be provided when they become available in a future update_

 ## New Features in `Express.Results`